-When comparing traits between , we found significant differences in most cases (see details of * model size effects in supporting information Table S4).
-As expected, autumn germination was significantly higher in the Mediterranean rather than in the temperate .
-Germination during winter and summer did not differ between , but in both cases, the seeds only germinated in the snowbed conditions.
-Spring germination showed significant differences with higher values in the temperate .
-At the end of the experiment, total germination was higher in the Mediterranean .
-The average T50 and EHS were higher in the temperate .
-In most traits we also found a significant interaction term between and (except in winter and total germination), showing that species from the temperate in snowbed responded more distinctively, either with higher germination values (summer) or lower germination values (autumn) than the rest.
-According to Pagel’s Lambda (M. Pagel, 1999), we found a strong phylogenetic signal in both (supporting information Table S5).
+When comparing traits between communities, we found significant differences in most cases (see details of climate regime*community model size effects in supporting information Table S4).
+As expected, autumn germination was significantly higher in the Mediterranean rather than in the temperate community.
+Germination during winter and summer did not differ between communities, but in both cases, the seeds only germinated in the snowbed conditions.
+Spring germination showed significant differences with higher values in the temperate community.
+At the end of the experiment, total germination was higher in the Mediterranean community.
+The average T50 and EHS were higher in the temperate community.
+In most traits we also found a significant interaction term between climate regime and community (except in winter and total germination), showing that species from the temperate community in snowbed climate regime responded more distinctively, either with higher germination values (summer) or lower germination values (autumn) than the rest.
+According to Pagel’s Lambda (M. Pagel, 1999), we found a strong phylogenetic signal in both communities (supporting information Table S5).
 All traits had mean lambda values above 0.8, while traits related to germination speed (T50 and EHS) showed lower values around 0.4.
 Additionally, we found significant effects of phylogeny and intraspecific variability (random factors) for all traits.
 In T50 and EHS traits we found lower or no significant effect of phylogeny, while intraspecific variation had still a significant effect.

 Field germination

 In agreement with the results obtained in the laboratory, the germination phenology recorded in the field showed a consistent delay between microhabitats (Fig. 5).
 For 8 of the 12 species, spring retrieval showed more seeds germinated in fellfield conditions, while in autumn we found more germinated seeds in snowbed conditions (although not all differed statistically, see details in supporting information Table S6).
-In three species (Luzula caespitosa, Phyteuma hemisphaericum and Plantago holosteum) spring retrieval showed more seeds germinated in snowbed conditions, and one species (Armeria duriaei) germination autumn retrieval.
+In three species (Luzula caespitosa, Phyteuma hemisphaericum and Plantago holosteum) spring retrieval showed more seeds germinated in snowbed conditions, and in one species (Armeria duriaei) germination was higher in autumn retrieval.

 Discussion